Queens Cross is a popular and desirable area to live and work. And here are some of the latest home and neighbourhood developments in the pipeline.

 Please note that the homes on these pages aren't available for rent until they’re completed.
 But you can visit our Homes for Rent page to find out how to apply for properties currently available.

-A masterplan has received planning permission in principle for 600 homes to be built at Hamiltonhill, creating a new community.
+The Association is now well on track to deliver its masterplan for 670 homes to be built at Hamiltonhill, creating a new community.

-Leading Scottish construction firm Robertson Construction Group will deliver the masterplan proposals, with Robertson Partnership Homes building the first 175 social housing units in partnership with Urban Union, who will deliver a further 26 homes for sale as part of Phase A.
+Leading Scottish construction firm Robertson Construction Group will deliver the masterplan proposals, through its regeneration company Urban Union.
+The first 178 social housing units are now on site in Phase 1, where Urban Union will also be delivering a further 30 homes for sale.

 The overall area will see a mix of medium-rise flats and cottage flats for smaller households and older people, and terraced housing for larger families.

-Parks are planned throughout the development including an enhanced play park and a new community park.
+New and improved parks and open spaces have recently been completed throughout the neighbourhood including an enhanced play park and a new community park.

-Queens Cross and Glasgow West housing associations are planning to build 48 one and two bedroom flats specifically suited to older people in Burnbank Gardens, just off St George's Cross.
+Queens Cross HA and Glasgow West HA are working together to build 48 one and two bedroom flats specifically suited to older people in Burnbank Gardens, just off St George's Cross.

-The new development will replace a derelict hostel built in 1961 and currently owned by Glasgow City Council.
-The associations are working closely with the council to acquire the site and hope to secure funding for the project from Glasgow City Council and the Scottish Government’s Affordable Housing Supply Programme.
+The new development will be built on the site of a derelict hostel built in 1961 and previously owned by Glasgow City Council.
+The Associations have worked closely with the Council to acquire the site and demolish the existing building, with grant funding for the project made available from Glasgow City Council and the Scottish Government’s Affordable Housing Supply Programme.
+Works on the new building are expected to commence in early 2024.

 Each upper floor of the block will have a sun-deck and balconies for residents to socialise in the fresh air, whilst the ground floor has a communal landscaped garden.
 The six-storey building will be designed using materials that will blend in with the Conservation Area character.